dr-armani/smart-constitution/README.md

 > 4.2.
 The new Neutral registrars shall randomly select 1,200 new citizens to vote for candidates.
 > 4.3.
 The 1,200 new randomly selected citizens elect 50 new Members in an open, inclusive and free election.
 > 4.4.
 The existing TG shall be dissolved and replaced by the newly formed TG composed of 50 new Members.
 > 4.5.
-If the constitutional referendum has not yet been held, the new TG shall proceed to hold the referendum as previously described.
+If the constitutional referendum has not yet been held, the new TG shall proceed to hold the referendum following section 3.
 > 4.6.
-If the constitutional referendum has already been held, the new TG shall execute the ratified constitution.
-A new referendum shall not be conducted.
+If the constitutional referendum has already been held, the new TG shall conduct a new referendum following section 3.
+The results of this new referendum shall override any previous referendum results.

 ### 5. Members of TG shall NOT: